-In order to have uniform mixing consistency,accuracy in weighment and SEQUENCE in addition to be strictly followed.
+In order to have uniform mixing consistency, accuracy in weighment and SEQUENCE, in addition, to be strictly followed.
 For maintaining the constant standing time,mix out time to be maintained and matched with mfg line consumption.
 Any plant gap to be accounted and mixing out to be adjusted accordingly.

 Rubber roller pressure should be always minimum and more extraction pressure will lead to tailing and wedging which will contribute for weight variations.
-Operator should understand and adjust the pressure roller slightly from the begging to till the end of the each batch as if the running time is more than 20mts per batch there will be a weight variation between start to end of the batch.
+Operator should understand and adjust the pressure roller slightly from the begging to till the end of the each batch as if the running time is more than 20mts per batch there will be a weight variation between the start to the end of the batch.

-Level of the dough in the hopper to be kept at minimum(1/3th of hopper) to reduce pressure difference at the nip for which dough intake by moulder and rate of dough feeding to be matched.It is always recommended to feed dough in nibbled form in lumps using effective kibbling system.
+Level of the dough in the hopper to be kept at minimum(1/3th of hopper) to reduce pressure difference at the nip for which dough intake by moulder and rate of dough feeding to be matched.It is always recommended to feed dough in nibbled form in lumps using an effective kibbling system.

 The most critical factor in a process line is to control and maintain the line weight within narrow range.
 The best result achieved is 2% (2 g variation for 100 of product in each line).
 The various factors for weight variation across the lines were examined and they are: